Fellowships

 With exceptions for a limited amount of personal and professional travel, Visiting Fellows are expected to be in residence at PLSMW throughout the term of their appointment in order to foster an intellectual community, share ideas, and contribute to Program projects and events.

 PLSMW does not provide housing.
-No housing should be expected in University apartments or dormitory rooms, for which Harvard faculty and students have priority.
+No housing should be expected in University apartments or dormitory rooms.
 Accepted fellows are encouraged to seek outside housing several months before arriving in Cambridge, preferably in person.
 There is information on housing on the Harvard International Office website.

 All visiting fellows must show proof of having adequate health insurance.
 Those who do not already possess such insurance can access information on obtaining Harvard Affiliate Health Insurance at the Harvard University Health Services website.
 A less expensive plan, available by the month, has been negotiated by Harvard’s International Office for international scholars.